kungfupingu/hello-world/README.md

 # hello-world
-learning how to use git
+learning how to use git;
-making an edit!
+making an edit!;